ZJU-DAILY/Storm/README.md

 ![framewwork](./image/framework.png)

-## Requirements & Configurations
+## Requirements & Configuration
-The model is implemented using Python3 with dependencies specified in requirements.txt, and configurations.txt indicates the conda version and Python version used.
+The model is implemented using Python3 with dependencies specified in requirements.txt, and configuration.txt indicates the conda version and Python version used.

 ```
 pip install -r requirements.txt